Department of Linguistics

 ASL 201 Intermediate American Sign Language I

 This is the third in a four-course sequence in American Sign Language (ASL).
 The course includes extensive work on receptive and expressive use of ASL.
 It emphasizes the grammatical structure of ASL, particularly its morphology, syntax, and semantics.
-In addition to class sessions, students will use written and videotape materials out of class.
+In addition to class sessions, students will work with video materials from external resources.
 Prerequisite: ASL 102 or departmental permission.
 Cr 4.

 ASL 202 Intermediate American Sign Language II